alafr/SVG-to-PDFKit/README.md

 #### Warning:
  - Make sure to use a fully updated PDFKit version: see <a href="https://github.com/alafr/pdfkit/wiki/How-to-install-and-build-a-PDFKit-branch">here</a> how to build it
+ - Compatible with PDFKit version 0.8.1 or later.
  - There are bugs, please send issues and/or pull requests.

 #### License: